The QHFD- What, Who, How and Why

 - If you need cash to fund your HSA contribution for the year.
 If you do not otherwise have cash available for other sources in any given year that you would like to fund your HSA, this is a potential source.

-A few other items that are important to know about QHFDs:
+A few other items that are important to know about a Qualified HSA Funding Distribution:

-Coverage change exception.
-The only exception to the once in a lifetime rule is if you have self-only coverage on the first day of the month in which you do a QHFD, but later switch to family coverage in that particular year.
+The only exception to the once-in-a-lifetime rule is if you have self-only coverage on the first day of the month in which you do a QHFD, but later switch to family coverage in that particular year.
 You are permitted to do an additional QHFD to complete the remaining difference between the self only contribution limit and the family contribution limit.

 Lastly, there is one important thing to note.
 A QHFD does become taxable if you end up no longer qualifying for an HSA during the time frame beginning on the first day of the month when the QHFD is made and ending on the last day of the 12th month following that month.
 For example, if you make a QHFD on February 9, 2019, you must remain eligible for an HSA from February 1, 2019 through February 28, 2020.
 There is an exception if you are no longer eligible due to death or disability.
 So, if you intend to take advantage of a Qualified HSA Funding Distribution, make sure your likelihood of being eligible for an HSA for twelve months is very high.